 No one can help if you don’t let them know what’s going on.
 Not everyone needs to know, of course, but getting support from a handful of loved ones can make all the difference.
 My dad was shocked to hear that I’d slipped into an intense depression because all I told him about were the fun places we visited and the fantastic food.
 But now that he knows, he checks in on me, he emails me pictures from when I was little, and does what he can to be available when I need to vent about people standing too close to me in line.

 It’s hard to admit to debilitating culture shock, especially when it seems like everyone else who goes abroad has a blast.
 The reality is that nothing is as perfect as Instagram makes it out to be.
 Besides, culture shock happens in different degrees.
 Your friend who went to Austria for a week was only there for a week—it’s unlikely that his 7 days of shock is comparable to your 7 months.
 Your cousin on her study-abroad Ireland trip might be there for an extended period of time, but she’s also surrounded by an entire group of classmates in a country that shares her language.
 Don’t be surprised if she returns unacquainted with travel-induced depression.

 Culture shock can feel like the end of the world, especially when it hits early and the months ahead seem unbearable.
 But if there’s anything these past few months in Mexico have taught me it’s that feelings of complete despair can be turned around, and home can be found literally anywhere if you’re willing to look for it.
-As the locals have never said before, but will when I’m done with them: When life gives you limónes, you’ve got an excuse to eat tacos.
+As the locals have never said before, but will when I’m done with them: When life gives you limónes, eat tacos.